 Tangalooma Wrecks is not Moreton Island’s best dive site, but it’s an easy one to access if you have your own equipment.

-There are many better sites for scuba diving Australia’s East Coast than Tangalooma Wrecks, even around Moreton.
+There are many better sites for scuba diving Australia’s East Coast than Tangalooma Wrecks, even near Brisbane for a day trip or a scuba diving weekend trip.
 But good shore dives are rarer and can be an excellent opportunity for a quick dive while non-divers in the group enjoy other activities.

 Tangalooma Wrecks is a shore dive, and the wrecks cannot be easier to find.
 The car ferry brings you a few metres away from the wrecks, and there’s a resort nearby that has a dive shop.
 You can go for a weekend or day trip to Moreton Island and easily add scuba diving to your list of activities.
 There are many other things to do on Moreton Island, especially if you stay at the resort*.